Autism Assessment in Adelaide

 Autism Spectrum Disorder (ASD) is a pervasive developmental disorder that impacts development across the lifespan.

-Social communication, restricted interests and behaviours and sensory processing differences are the main areas of development affected.
-The cause of ASD is currently not known.
+Social communication, restricted interests and behaviours, and sensory processing differences are the main areas of development affected by ASD.
+The cause of ASD is currently unknown.

 The term ‘spectrum’ is used to indicate that no two people with Autism Spectrum Disorder are the same.
-This is why it is important to ensure that intervention is individualised to achieve best possible outcomes.
+This is why ensuring that intervention is individualised is essential to achieve the best possible outcomes.

 Helping someone with Autism Spectrum Disorder begins with acceptance, knowledge and understanding of Autism Spectrum Disorder and the individual.